chasinggreg/chasinggreg/README.md

 ### Hi, I'm Greg aka [chasinggreg][website]

-I'm a Database Administrator who is passionate about new technologies and open-source software.
+I'm a Data Analyst who is passionate about new technologies and open-source software.

 <br />